Insect Fear Film Festival: 22nd Annual Insect Fear Film Festival (2005)

 The 22nd IFFF, held on February 19, 2025, focused on "forensic entomology"—the use of insects to solve crimes.
 While the practice has been recognized for over 700 years, it has only recently become a formal field.
 This year special featured activities such as a "maggot petting zoo" and "games to guess the post-mortem interval".

 The festival's films included two cartoons featuring crime-solving insect superheroes: Creepy Crawlers (1985) and The Tick vs. Arthur (1994).
 It also showcased two feature films: Phenomena (1985), where Jennifer Connelly played a student who communicated with insects to help solve murders, and Flicks (1987), which featured a segment with Philip Alien, Space Detective, an alien cockroach solving crimes.

 The festival culminated in the presentation of the IFFF's first "Image Award", given to William Petersen for his portrayal of forensic entomologist Gil Grissom on CSI.
-In CSI, Grissom uses maggots to solve a murder, showcasing his deep knowledge of insects, which resonates with real-life entomologists.
+In CSI, Grissom uses maggots and other insect clues to solve murders, showcasing his deep knowledge of insects, which resonates with real-life entomologists.
 The festival organizers, EGSA at UIUC and the Entomology Department, also received a thank-you letter from Petersen for being honored with the award.

 21st Annual Insect Fear Film Festival (2004)

 The 21st IFFF, held on February 28, 2004, focused on "genetically engineered insects."
-This year’s theme traced the evolution of insect horror films, from radiation fears in the 1950s to insect mutations in the 1970s.
+This year's theme traced the evolution of insect horror films, from radiation fears in the 1950s to insect mutations in the 1970s.
 With the rise of gene manipulation in the early 1980s, genetically modified insects became a new horror movie trope, reflecting public fears about the potential risks of emerging technologies.

 The short films included Bus of the Undead (2001)from Aqua Teen Hunger Force and Insect Inside (1998) from The Powerpuff Girls.
 This year showcased three featured films: The Tuxedo (2002), in which Jackie Chan stars in a story where genetically engineered water striders grow to enormous size and threaten freshwater supplies.
 The film inaccurately suggests water striders have queens, which they do not.
 Mimic (1997), suggested by movie critic Roger Ebert, follows an entomologist who creates genetically modified "Judas Breed" cockroaches to combat a deadly disease, only for the bugs to evolve into human-like creatures that prey on people in New York City's subways.
 Despite the absurd use of litmus paper to identify the "Judas breed" of cockroaches, the film effectively highlights the dangers of genetic experimentation gone wrong.
 Tail Sting (2001), a cult film produced by University of Illinois alumni, features genetically altered scorpions escape during a flight and begin attacking passengers, turning an ordinary journey into a deadly ordeal.